xdrip/xdrip_docs/docs/use/misc.md

 <img src="../images/M-S-LCS15a2.png" style="zoom:75%;" />

 Engineering mode enables feature that are potentially dangerous or untested.
-You do not need it to be enabled for restarting a G5 or G6 transmitter.
-It will automaticaly disable when restarting xDrip+ (rebooting your phone for example).
+You do not need it to be enabled for restarting a G5 or an old G6 transmitter (newer ones will be permanently damaged).
+It will automatically disable when restarting xDrip+ (rebooting your phone for example).

 <img src="../images/M-S-LCS15b.png" style="zoom:75%;" />